 You will be connected to a machine that will monitor your vital signs and brain activity.
 Next, you will receive general anesthesia and a medication to keep your muscles relaxed during the procedure.

 After you are asleep, you will receive oxygen through a mask on your face.
 A mouth guard may also be placed to protect your tongue and teeth from injury.
-Next, the doctor will position electrodes on your head.
+Next, electrodes will be positioned on your head.
 These electrodes will be connected to a machine that will deliver an electric current to your brain.
 This will cause seizure activity.
 After the shock is given, the muscles that have not been affected by the medication will contract for a few seconds.
 Next, your body will twitch, which can last up to a minute.

 You will be taken to a recovery room where your vital signs will be monitored.
 You will wake up in 10-15 minutes.
 You may feel confused.
 This confusion can last minutes, hours, or sometimes longer.